-Whether you were fired, laid off, let go, need to make a career change, or just quit your job, it's important to find activities that will make you more employable when you're out of work.
+Whether you were fired, laid off, let go, want to make a career change, or just quit your job, it's important to find activities that will make you more employable when you're out of work.
 Otherwise, you'll have a hard time keeping up with qualified job candidates who aren't desperate for a job.

 Also, you'll have a lot of explaining to do when it comes to addressing employment gaps on your resume.
 Your goal is to fill those employment gaps with productive activities that are relevant to your field.
-So, when you're unemployed, don't waste valuable time just sitting around applying to jobs online.
-Instead, make yourself more employable by doing one of these resume boosters:

 Upskilling is one of the best ways to give your resume a boost.
 Think about skill sets that would give you an edge in your industry or target job.
 Then, determine how you can get those skill sets.